okviz/okviz.github.io/_mydocs/calendar-pro/options/tooltips/show-blank.md

 ---
 **Default value:** Off

-When the **Show blank values** toggle is enabled, the blank values are displayed in the tooltips.
+When this option is enabled, also the blank values are displayed in the tooltips.
+Otherwise, they are hidden.